 City walks on the history of migration

-In cooperation with the Center for Migrants (ZeMit), the City of Innsbruck offers city walks on the traces of migration.
-The target groups are interested citizens as well as school classes and "new" Innsbruck residents.
+In cooperation with the Center for Migrants (ZeMit), the city of Innsbruck offers city walks on the traces of migration.
+The target group includes interested citizens as well as school classes and "new" Innsbruck residents.
 The walks lead to the following places:

-- Through St. Nikolaus (In the footsteps of the "guest workers" of that time)
+• Through St. Nikolaus (in the footsteps of the "guest workers" of the time)

-- The Pradler South Tyrolean settlements (architectural history once and today)
+• The Pradler South Tyrolean settlements (architectural history past and present)

-- Educational paths (insight into the educational system and the integration measures for the offspring of the migrant workers in the 70s and 80s)
+• Educational paths (insight into the education system and the integration measures for the offspring of migrant workers in the 70s and 80s)

-A group of students of European Ethnology at the University of Innsbruck, under the guidance of Prof. Timo Heimerdinger (University of Innsbruck) and Mag.a Magdalena Modler-El Abdaoui (House of Encounter of the Diocese of Innsbruck), has dealt with more or less known places of religious life and expression in Innsbruck.
+A group of students of European Ethnology at the University of Innsbruck, under the direction of Prof. Timo Heimerdinger (University of Innsbruck) and Mag. a Magdalena Modler-El Abdaoui (House of Encounter of the Diocese of Innsbruck), looked at more or less well-known places of religious life anddrucks in Innsbruck.
 This project resulted in various routes for city walks.
-The technical realization was taken over by the city of Innsbruck.
+The technical implementation was carried out by the city of Innsbruck.

 Solo for many - a listening experience through Innsbruck